Hair Relaxer Cancer Lawsuit

 Hair Relaxer Use Linked to Cancer

-A growing body of scientific evidence suggests that long-term use of hair relaxer products may cause increased rates of certain cancers, including uterine cancer, and other adverse health effects.
+A growing body of scientific evidence suggests that long-term use of hair relaxer products may cause increased rates of certain cancers, including uterine cancer, ovarian cancer, endometrial cancer and other adverse health effects.

 In 2022, a study on the link between hair relaxers and cancer was published in the Journal of the National Cancer Institute.
 Over the course of 10 years, the study measured the rate of cancer among women who routinely used hair relaxers vs. women who never used hair relaxers.

 The results indicated that women who used hair relaxers were more than twice as likely to be diagnosed with uterine cancer compared to those who didn’t use hair relaxers.
 Additionally, the rate of uterine cancer diagnosis was even higher among women who reported using hair relaxers more frequently.